 At Eastspring Investments, responsible investing principles are an integral part of our asset management activities.
-Responsible Investment includes the explicit incorporation of material Environment, Social, and Governance ("ESG") issues into our investment decisions - both before we make investment decisions and during the period an investment is held.
+Responsible Investment includes the explicit incorporation of material Sustainability issues into our investment decisions - both before we make investment decisions and during the period an investment is held.
 Our investment beliefs as they relate to Responsible Investment are:

-Integrating ESG results in better investment decisions.
-We believe that incorporating material ESG considerations into the investment process can add value which can result in higher risk-adjusted returns for our clients over the long term.
+Integrating Sustainability results in better investment decisions.
+We believe that incorporating material Sustainability considerations into the investment process can add value which can result in higher risk-adjusted returns for our clients over the long term.

-2. Engaging with investee entities can be constructive.
+- 2. Engaging with investee entities can be constructive.
 We recognise that responsible investing requires a patient approach and an understanding that improvement in corporate behaviour can support investor value over time.

-corporate behaviour can support investor value over time.
-We believe that companies that adopt sustainable business practices are more likely to deliver superior value in the long-term.

-- 3. Active ownership is preferable to exclusion.
-We believe that hard exclusions from our investment universe should be utilised as a last resort, where ESG risks are insurmountable or where continued engagement is considered ineffective.
+We believe that companies that adopt sustainable business practices are more likely to deliver superior value in the long-term. - 3.
+Active ownership is preferable to exclusion.
+We believe that hard exclusions from our investment universe should be utilised as a last resort, where Sustainability risks are insurmountable or where continued engagement is considered ineffective.
 Rather, seeking change in corporate behaviour through engagement is more likely to have real-world impacts. - 4.
 Transparency to our clients is important.
-We believe that providing transparency on our ESG activities helps our clients understand our priorities and impact.
+We believe that providing transparency on our Sustainability activities helps our clients understand our priorities and impact.